New Haven Personal Injury Lawyers

 No one is prepared for the physical pain and suffering from a serious injury, let alone the huge financial burden from steep medical bills and lost wages due to missed time at work.

 However, if your injuries are the result of another party's negligence, a New Haven personal injury lawyer may be able to obtain compensation for your damages.
 The injury attorneys at D'Amico & Pettinicchi are dedicated to helping injury victims obtain the financial compensation they need to manage their expenses and attempt to move forward with their lives.
 We offer a contingency fee plan, which means you owe us nothing unless we recover compensation on your behalf.
-Partner Mike A. D'Amico is the Immediate Past President of the Connecticut Trial Lawyers Association for the 2016/2017 term.
+Partner Mike A. D'Amico is a Past President of the Connecticut Trial Lawyers Association for the 2016/2017 term.
 He is also a lifetime member of the Multi-Million Dollar Advocates Forum – less than one percent of U.S. trial lawyers qualify for membership.
 You do not have to come to our office to review your claim, simply call, fill out a free case evaluation form or live chat.

 Call us today at (866) 848-7077 to learn more about your legal options.